MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - :ref:`parameters`;
 - :ref:`parameter_expression`.

-Created parameters can be used in features defining any argument as parameter or expression containing parameters.
+Any argument in features can be defined as parameter or expression containing parameters.

 List of features using parameters is given in **Parameters** dialog box: